named-data-ndnSIM/ndnSIM/docs/source/metric.rst

 Content store trace helper
 --------------------------

-- :ndnsim:`ndn::CsImpTracer`
+- :ndnsim:`ndn::CsTracer`

-    With the use of :ndnsim:`ndn::CsImpTracer` it is possible to obtain statistics of cache hits/cache misses on simulation nodes.
+    With the use of :ndnsim:`ndn::CsTracer` it is possible to obtain statistics of cache hits/cache misses on simulation nodes.

     The following code enables content store tracing:

     .. code-block:: c++

         // necessary includes
-        #include <ns3/ndnSIM/utils/tracers/ndn-cs-imp-tracer.h>
+        #include <ns3/ndnSIM/utils/tracers/ndn-cs-tracer.h>

 	...